Coty Inc. (COTY) Shares Up Despite Recent Market Volatility

 COTY’s Market Performance

-COTY stock saw an increase of 4.46% in the past week, with a monthly gain of 5.66% and a quarterly increase of 41.92%.
-The volatility ratio for the week is 1.61%, and the volatility levels for the last 30 days are 2.42% for Coty Inc. (COTY).
-The simple moving average for the last 20 days is 6.05% for COTY stock, with a simple moving average of 42.65% for the last 200 days.
+The stock of Coty Inc. (COTY) has seen a 3.50% increase in the past week, with a 4.66% rise in the past month, and a 41.59% gain in the past quarter.
+The volatility ratio for the week is 1.32%, and the volatility levels for the past 30 days are at 2.34% for COTY.
+The simple moving average for the last 20 days is 7.12% for COTY stock, with a simple moving average of 43.78% for the last 200 days.

 Analysts’ Opinion of COTY